szedlakmate/music-list-keeper/README.md

 In order to run the script, you will need:
 * Chrome installed
 * [ChromeDriver:](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 Make sure that the downloaded version matches your local instance's version.
-Move it to PATH
+[Setup](https://chromedriver.chromium.org/getting-started) the driver
-* python 3
+* python3
 * python packages mentioned in `requirements.txt`
     * > `pip3 install -r requirements.txt`